PHPMailer/PHPMailer/README.md

 - Send emails with multiple TOs, CCs, BCCs and REPLY-TOs
 - Multipart/alternative emails for mail clients that do not read HTML email
 - Support for UTF-8 content and 8bit, base64, binary, and quoted-printable encodings
-- SMTP authentication with LOGIN, PLAIN, NTLM and CRAM-MD5 mechanisms over SSL and TLS transports
+- SMTP authentication with LOGIN, PLAIN, NTLM, CRAM-MD5 and Google's XOAUTH2 mechanisms over SSL and TLS transports
 - Error messages in 47 languages!
 - DKIM and S/MIME signing support
 - Compatible with PHP 5.0 and later